khushikhaitan2201/CropAdvisor/README.md

-# CropAdvisor
+# Project Name: CropAdvisor ML
+# Description:
-CropAdvisor ML uses machine learning to recommend the best crop for cultivation based on factors like nitrogen, potassium, phosphorus, temperature, humidity, pH, and rainfall.
-By leveraging ensemble algorithms like XGBoost, LightGBM, and Random Forest, it ensures optimal crop selection for higher yield and efficiency.
+CropAdvisor ML is a machine learning-based system that helps farmers choose the optimal crop to cultivate based on environmental factors.
+By taking user inputs such as nitrogen, potassium, phosphorus levels, temperature, humidity, pH, and rainfall, the system predicts the best crop suited for the given conditions.
+Utilizing powerful ensemble algorithms like XGBoost, LightGBM, Random Forest, and Gradient Boosting, CropAdvisor ML delivers highly accurate recommendations, ensuring maximum yield and resource efficiency for farmers.